photo credit: Teddy Wolff

-The menu has dishes from a few different cuisines, including Russian (pickled herring and borsht), Georgian (really good rice and lamb rib soup), and Uzbek (most of the rest of the food).
-If you’re not a meat-eater, you’ll be missing out on the best things here - namely the tender beef and lamb that come in soups, on swordlike skewers, and in the Uzbek plov (a rice pilaf dish we love).
+The menu has dishes from a few different cuisines, including Russian pickled herring and borsht, Georgian lamb rib soup, and Kazakh and Uzbek manti, breads, and pilaf.
+If you’re not a meat-eater, you’ll be missing out on the best things here - namely the tender beef and lamb that come in soups, on swordlike skewers, and in the Uzbek plov.
 Everything is simply seasoned and presented, usually with some fresh dill on top, and most dishes come with chickpeas, pickled vegetables, and a piece of thick homemade bread on the side.
 You can’t really go wrong, but a general rule of thumb is that you shouldn’t come to Farida and not order the manti.
 These flat, circular dumplings come stuffed with either beef or pumpkin, and would make extremely nice throw pillows on an edible couch.

-You’re not going to find any ticket-holder-only waiting lounges (where no one checks tickets) or giant plastic-wrapped chocolate chip muffins here, but one similarity between Penn Station and Farida is that they’re both extremely casual.
-While you can’t quite go to Farida, use your suitcase as a chair, and read an issue of Us Weekly (a.k.a. the height of Penn Station elegance), you can show up here whenever, wearing anything from work clothes to gym clothes, and with concrete plans to spend no more than around $20.
+You’re not going to find any ticket-holder-only waiting lounges or giant plastic-wrapped chocolate chip muffins made in May of last year here, but one similarity between Penn Station and Farida is that they’re both casual.
+While you can’t quite go to Farida, use your suitcase as a chair, and read an issue of _Us Weekly_ (a.k.a. the height of Penn Station elegance), you can show up here whenever, wearing anything from work clothes to gym clothes, and with concrete plans to spend around $30.

 The last time you were in Penn Station, the most exciting things about the whole experience were the smell of someone else’s Shake Shack and the 20 minutes you spent thinking about how Amtrak should really have a “C.” But next time, you’ll go knowing there’s something nearby you can really look forward to - a spot with food so good you might decide to take the train to Baltimore more often.